Read about the large onshore hub where offshore oil and gas is processed prior to export.

 - Working storage capacity: about 3.2 million barrels

 Located 55km south of Baku, the Sangachal terminal is a vital link in Azerbaijan’s oil and gas industry.
 It is an oil and gas terminal that receives, processes, stores and exports crude oil and gas produced from all currently operated BP assets in the Caspian basin and has room for expansion.
 The terminal includes oil and gas processing facilities, the first pump station for the Baku Tbilisi Ceyhan (BTC) oil pipeline and South Caucasus gas pipeline (SCP) compressor and other facilities.
 The oil and gas from the offshore fields flow through the subsea pipelines into the terminal and they stretch across the entire length of the terminal.
 There are eight different pipelines entering the terminal from offshore locations and eight leaving it.
 They head off in different directions carrying premium quality Azerbaijani crude oil and gas to the world markets.
 In addition, the terminal receives third party oil from Kazakhstan and Turkmenistan.
 Sangachal terminal covers an area of about 550 hectares, which makes it one of the world's largest oil and gas terminals, and consists of two main parts: the Early Oil Project (EOP) and Sangachal Terminal Expansion Programme (STEP).
 EOP part of the terminal has been constructed to process, store and export oil from the Chirag offshore field in the Caspian (the so-called Early Oil Project).
 This part of the terminal houses 4 crude oil storage tanks - 25,500 barrels each and can process, store and export in excess of 6 million tonnes of crude oil per year.
 STEP is the part of the terminal which has been expanded to receive, store and process oil from Azeri and Deepwater Gunashli sections of the Azeri-Chirag-Guneshli field and gas from the Shah Deniz field.
 It houses a number of facilities including 3 crude oil storage tanks with 880,000 barrels capacity each, ACG oil processing facilities, or trains.
 Sangachal terminal also hosts two critical facilities for the Baku-Tbilisi-Ceyhan oil pipeline: the head pump station and the control room.
 The latter monitors the entire pipeline and can detect problems and isolate the necessary pipeline sections across all three countries or shut down the plant in case of emergency.
 BP is the operator of the terminal.
 The daily capacity of the terminal’s processing systems is currently 1.2 million barrels of oil and about 29.5 million standard cubic metres of Shah Deniz gas, while overall processing and export capacity for gas, including ACG associated gas is about 49.3 million standard cubic metres per day.
-During the first two quarters, the Sangachal terminal exported about 141 million barrels of oil, including third party volumes.
-Of this, about 124 million barrels were exported through Baku-Tbilisi-Ceyhan (BTC), more than 15.5 million barrels through the Western Route Export Pipeline (WREP), and about 1.5 million barrels via a separate condensate export line.
+During the first three quarters of the year, the Sangachal terminal exported around 211 million barrels of oil, including third party volumes.
+Of this, more than 189 million barrels were exported through Baku-Tbilisi-Ceyhan (BTC), 20 million barrels through the Western Route Export Pipeline (WREP), and about 1.8 million barrels via a separate condensate export line.
 Gas is exported via the South Caucasus Pipeline (SCP) and via SOCAR gas pipelines connecting the Terminal’s gas processing facilities with Azerigas’s national grid system.
-On average, 28 million standard cubic metres (more than 987 million standard cubic feet) of Shah Deniz gas was exported from the Terminal daily during the first half of the year.
+On average, about 27 million standard cubic metres (more than 949 million standard cubic feet) of Shah Deniz gas was exported from the Terminal daily during the first three quarters of 2017.

 Sangachal terminal expansion